© 2025 WYSO

 The Corporation for Public Broadcasting (CPB) is distinct from both NPR and PBS.
 It is not a broadcaster, but an independent, nonprofit organization created by Congress in 1967 with two primary functions: to serve as a firewall between partisan politics and public broadcasting, and to help fund programming, stations and technology.

 Funding for CPB is established through the federal budget annual appropriations process two years in advance with the intention of insulating funding from political pressures.
-Its total annual appropriation is currently over $500 million.
+Its total annual appropriation was over $500 million.
 The CPB is responsible for allocating their funds from the federal budget in any way that fulfills their mission: to ensure universal access, over-the-air and online, to high-quality content and telecommunications services that are commercial free and free of charge.

 How much CPB funding does WYSO receive?